massive-oss/mconsole/README.md

 * log Haxe objects in way that is easily inspectable in the WebKit console
 * insert breakpoints (on supported platforms)

-Console currently supports a number compiletime modes:
+Console currently supports a number compile time modes:

 * On system platforms (neko/php/cpp) console prints to stdout, colorising output
 * In JS/Flash running in WebKit browser console prints to WebKit console